-The apostle John in John 1:17 also makes it abundantly clear that 'grace and truth' came by Jesus christ so it's not unreasonable to see the men of faith of the Old Testament times as ones living under the covenant of grace but out of time.
+The writer, in John 1:17 also makes it abundantly clear that 'grace and truth' came by Jesus christ, so it's not unreasonable to see the men of faith of the Old Testament times as ones living under the covenant of grace but out of time.
 This is in a similar sense to Paul seeing himself as an apostle born out of due time.

 Because grace is so important in our daily lives you will notice that it's always near the top of the list of things that Paul put's in his salutations at the beginning of his letters.
 Grace is one of the things that we need 24/7 which is why Paul is always putting it in our minds!
 If we look at 1 Cor 15:9-10 we will see that Paul attributes the fruit brought forth in his life as due to the grace of God given to him, and he attributes the labours he put into the work of God as being not his own but the grace of god!

 1Co 15:9 For I am the least of the apostles and am not sufficient to be called an apostle, because I persecuted the church of God.
 But by the grace of God I am what I am, and His grace which was toward me has not been without fruit, but I labored more abundantly than all of them; yet not I, but the grace of God with me.

 It's interesting to compare the different statements Paul makes about

 Grace with those he makes about Jesus Christ.

 Of course this dovetails with Paul's statements in Romans that of himself

 he could do nothing good.
 What enabled/empowered him to do the will of the

 Father was faith in Jesus and the grace of God.